glides/CertifEye/README.md

 ---

 ## Security Considerations

+Please refer to the [SECURITY.md](SECURITY.md) file for information on how to report security vulnerabilities.

 - **Sensitive Information**: Ensure that any sensitive data, such as credentials, are secured and not committed to version control.
 - **Compliance**: Always comply with your organization's policies and legal regulations when handling certificate data and logs.